Owls (former)

 (NCBI-index: 987440)

-The Fan-foot (Herminia tarsipennalis) is a moth that is triangular when resting.
+The Fan-foot (Herminia tarsipennalis) is a triangular moth when resting.
 The forewing is brown and has three dark transverse lines.
 The inner transverse line is slightly curved and makes a sharp bend at the costa towards the base.
-The middle transverse line is corrugated, with a central spot visible near the large bulge.
+The middle transverse line is corrugated, with a central spot visible near the prominent bulge.
 As with other snout owlet moths, the long palps are protruding.
-The Fan-foot flies in two generations from May to October with a wingspan of 30-35mm.
+The Fan-foot flies in two generations from May to October with a 30-35mm wingspan.
 Host plant: fallen leaves of Beech, Oak, and Blackberry.
 Dutch name: Lijnsnuituil.
 Frisian name:

 Flying period: